Computational-Ocularscience/KinemaNet/docs/README.md

 ```

 ## Output Format
-The output files includes synthetic speckle pattern image sequences, `.flo` ground truth deformation field which contains the `u` and `v` components of the flow, as well as flow visualizations file, heatmap of the `u` and `v` flows.
+The output files include synthetic speckle pattern image sequences, `.flo` ground truth deformation fields containing the `u` and `v` components of the deformation, as well as flow visualization files (heatmaps of the `u` and `v` flows).
 ```
 ├── <output_path>/
 │   ├── Sequences├──Seq1├──frame0001.png